SwaroopSai23/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns-/README.md

 (FEMA Dataset – End-to-End Data Analytics Project)

 🔍 Project Overview

 Natural disasters pose persistent risks to human life, infrastructure, and public resources across the United States.
 While FEMA provides comprehensive disaster declaration data, extracting meaningful insights from decades of raw records is challenging without structured analytics and visualization.

-This project presents an end-to-end data analytics solution that transforms FEMA disaster declaration data into decision-support dashboards.
-Using systematic data cleaning, business-focused exploratory analysis, and interactive Power BI visualizations, the project enables stakeholders to understand:
+This project presents an end-to-end data analytics solution that transforms FEMA’s disaster declaration data into decision-support dashboards.
+Through systematic data cleaning, business-focused exploratory analysis, and interactive Power BI visualizations, the project enables stakeholders to understand:

 Where disaster risk is concentrated

-How risk evolves over time
+How disaster risk evolves over time

-What actions should be prioritized
+Which regions and disaster types should be prioritized

-The focus of this project is not just visualization, but answering well-defined analytical questions, similar to real-world decision-making scenarios.
+The focus of this project is not just visualization, but answering real-world analytical questions similar to professional decision-making scenarios.

 🎯 Problem Statement

-Instead of building generic dashboards, this project is designed around two high-impact analytical questions, each solved using a dedicated dashboard.
+Instead of building generic dashboards, this project is structured around two high-impact analytical questions, each addressed using a dedicated dashboard.

 Core Questions